Sonukr/react-gitbook/lectures/02-further-react-info/04-Unidirectional-Data-Flow.md

 ## Finally

 It's important that you think through your applications before you start writing code.
 It's often helpful to sketch out your app, and identify the **components** you need, the **state** you need, and where that state needs to live.
-Use the unidirectional data flow pattern - keep your state toward the top of the component tree so it's available to the children that need it.
+Use the unidirectional data flow pattern - hoist your state toward the top of the component tree so it's available to the children that need it.

 ## Additional Resources
   - [React Docs - Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html)